PoisotLab/ms_metaweb_transfer/manuscript.md

 European metaweb.
 The screeplot shows no obvious drop in the eigenvalues that may be leveraged to automatically detect a minimal dimension for embedding, after *e.g.* @Zhu2006AutDim.
-Right: cumulative fraction of variance explained by each dimensions up to the rank of the European metaweb.
-The grey lines represents cutoff at 40, 60, and 80% of variance explained.
+Right: cumulative fraction of variance explained by each dimension up to the rank of the European metaweb.
+The grey lines represent cutoffs at 40, 60, and 80% of variance explained.
 For the rest of the analysis, we reverted to an arbitrary threshold of 60% of variance explained, which represented a good tradeoff between accuracy and reduced number of features.](figures/figure-screeplot.png){#fig:scree}